 Check your motivation because you need a strong foundation.

 People are fallible.
 They make mistakes.
 They don’t live up to your expectations.
 They steal your joy or stab you where it hurts the most.
 They push your most painful buttons or betray you or refuse to love you back.
 You need a rock you can stand on and build your life upon.

 The good news is that you have a rock: yourself.
 You are strong and courageous and gifted and talented and amazing and worthwhile and completely capable of living the life you want.
 Whether you believe it or not, you are.
 I believe that about you.
-Even if you don’t yet trust yourself, which we’ll be talking about next week, you can trust me that all those things are true about you.
+Even if you don’t yet trust yourself, you can trust me that all those things are true about you.
 Your strong and sturdy foundation is you.

 Some things I’ve learned: